mcampos-quinn/spacelink/readme.md

 1) button is pushed on rs record view

-2) triggers an async (AJAX?)
-GET request to specified URL, including RSID as a parameter
+2) triggers a POST request to specified URL, including RSID as a parameter

-3) use the rsid and query type to query rs back
+3) use the rsid and query type to query rs back and retrieve some relevant piece of metadata

-4) use rs arbitrary value (i.e. cspace object id) to query cspace again
+4) use rs arbitrary value (i.e. "cspace object id/accession number") to query cspace again

 5) send cspace response back to rs